Incident Name: South Canyon Fire on Storm King Mountain

 - Downhill Line Construction Guidelines, 1998

 - Search wildlandfire.com on terms "Storm King" or "South Canyon".
 There are too many instances to document here.
-The lost friends are mourned every year.
-The situation leading to their death is discussed often.
+The lost friends are mourned every year, often daily.
+The situation leading to their deaths is discussed often.

 - Memorials and Monuments site page.

-- Trecks to Storm King with photos on Memorials and Monuments photo page.
+- Treks to Storm King with photos on Memorials and Monuments photo page.

 - Photo credit S. Doehring.